franhoey/OfflineWebsite/Readme.md

 ## Styling
 As this page will be rendered under any url, ensure references to css, js and images start "/" to root them from the website root.

+## TODO
+Check if file exists before returning the offline page (for example css, js and images required to display the offline page)